kateroshh/kateroshh/README.md

 # Hi there 👋

-### I'm Kate - fontend developer.
+### I'm Kate - fontend developer

-🌏I love to travel <br /> 🕹 Interested in technology <br /> 🆕 Always learning new things and not afraid to experiment
+💡 I have more than 10 years of experience in IT <br /> 📖 I love to study
+<br /> 🚩 I'm not afraid of difficult tasks.
+They help me grow as a specialist <br />
+🚴 I love to ride a bike, 🌸 summer and 🐬 sea 🌞

 ## 📫 Contact Me

 <div id="badges" align="contact">
     <a href="kateroshh@gmail.com" target="_blank">
         <img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" />